-Imagine that you are on a computer and your graphics card suddenly fails.
-In most cases, the symptoms are not always very clear.
-However, together we will see how to tell if your graphics card is dead.
+Imagine that you are on a computer and that your graphics card, suddenly, lets go.
+In most cases, symptoms are not always very clear.
+However, we will see together how to know if your graphics card is dead.

-Clarification: at first glance, the graphics card may be dead, but an electronics professional may be able to troubleshoot it.
+Precision: at first glance, the graphics card may be dead, but an electronics professional may be able to help her out.

-In the rest of the article, we will use expressions like “maybe dead”, “probably dead”, etc. These are simple editorial precautions.
-Indeed, not having the graphics card in our hands, we cannot say with certainty whether the card is dead or not.
-However, you will have enough elements here to carry out a first level of diagnosis.
+In the rest of the article, we will use expressions like "perhaps dead", "probably dead", etc. These are simple writing precautions.
+Indeed, not having the graphics card in our hands, we cannot say with certainty that the card is dead or not.
+However, you will have enough elements here to perform a first level of diagnosis.

-Caution: each manipulation must be carried out calmly, without distraction.
-One wrong action can damage your computer.
-We cannot be held responsible for the consequences of improper handling.
+Please note: each manipulation must be made calm, without distraction.
+A bad action can damage your computer.
+We cannot be held responsible for the consequences of poor manipulation.

 Step 1: power supply cable for safety.

-Step 2: Open your computer, then unplug your graphics card from the motherboard.
-Then reconnect it properly.
+Step 2: Open your computer, then disconnect your motherboard graphics card.
+Then reconnect it, properly.
 Of course, this only applies to computers with a graphics card not integrated into the motherboard.

-If you have another computer at your disposal that can accept this graphics card, you can plug it into this other computer and see what it does.
-If all is well, on the other computer, and the display is fine with your graphics card, you can conclude that the card may not be the cause.
+If you have at your disposal, another computer that can accept this graphics card, you can connect it to this other computer and see what it gives.
+If all is well, on the other computer, that the display is nickel with your graphics card, you can conclude that the card may not be involved.

-But, back to the computer where there is a problem.
+But back to the computer where there is a concern.

-Step 3: Remove the memory sticks, and put them back in place.
-Sometimes faulty memory modules cause system instability.
+Step 3: Remove the memory bars, and put them back in place.
+It happens that defective memory bars cause system instability.

 Step 4: Restart your computer.
-If the problem persists, you can proceed to the next steps.
+If the problem persists, you can go to the following steps.

-Step 1: If you see part of the image disappearing, but the rest of the image is working fine, restart the computer.
-If the image is still truncated, your graphics card may be dead.
+Step 1: If you see a part of the image disappear, while the rest of the image works well, restart the computer.
+If the image is always truncated, your graphics card may be dead.

-Step 2: That said, display problems can also come from a screen problem.
-To quickly rule this out, use another screen instead and check that everything is working fine.
-If everything is back to normal and the images are displayed well, it is therefore the screen which is at fault and not the graphics card.
+Step 2: That said, display concerns can also come from a screen problem.
+To spread this hypothesis quickly, use another screen, instead and check that everything works well.
+If everything is back to normal, that the images are well displayed, it is the screen that is in question and not the graphics card.

-Step 3: Along the same lines, try changing the cables that connect your graphics card to your screen.
-If you have another computer with similar cables, do a swap.
-Make sure the current cables work well on the second computer and that the other computer's cables work well on your current computer.
+Step 3: In the same order of idea, try to change the cables that connect your graphics card to your screen.
+If you have another computer with similar cables, proceed to an exchange.
+Make sure that current cables work well on the second computer and that the other computer cables work well on your current computer.

-Here are other signs that the graphics card is probably dead:
+Here are other signs that prove that the graphics card is probably dead:

-- colors change, become lighter or darker randomly
+- The colors change, become lighter or darker randomly

 - oddly colored squares or lines appear on the screen

-- there is the appearance of artifacts; Artifacts are noise or unwanted graphic effects.
-Typically, artifacts are caused by excessive overclocking*, high temperature, or even excess dust.
+- There is an appearance of artefacts; Artifacts are parasites or unwanted graphic effects.
+In general, the artifacts are caused by excessive overclocking*, high temperature or even by excess dust.

 These unwanted graphics effects are signs that your graphics card is having problems or is probably dead.

-*Overclocking is a technique of increasing the processor clock frequency to increase performance.
+*Overclocking is a technique that consists in increasing the processor clock frequency to increase performance.

 When your screen display crashes randomly and/or you get a black screen or a blue screen, proceed as follows: